SOS Children in Kenya

 Millions in Kenya face starvation as a result of frequent droughts

 Economic growth in Kenya has enhanced life for some, but approximately 11 million people are malnourished.
 Natural disasters, such as floods and droughts, mean in some areas food supplies get affected; this is especially likely in semi-nomadic areas.
 In the drought-prone north, quality of life can be particularly poor as basic needs are not being met: sanitation, healthcare and running water are all limited.
-Extreme poverty is faced by many in Kenya, and it is estimated 60% of the whole population live a life in some level of poverty.
+Extreme deprivation is faced by many in Kenya, and it is estimated 50% of the whole population live in some degree of poverty.

 Diseases affect many in Kenya: typhoid, hepatitis A and diarrhoea are common, and HIV/AIDS has has a massive affect on many lives.
 Owing to disease and many other reasons, the life expectancy in Kenya is low, reaching only 55 years.